atsheehan/curriculum/lessons/associations/associations.md

 We first retrieve the article based on the subject using our `where(subject: 'Some thoughts about cats').first` method and then we query for comments using `where(article_id: article.id)`.
 We're first finding the **primary key** of the article and then matching that to the **foreign key** on the comments table.

-{% quick_challenge %}
 **Quick challenge:** Retrieve the article associated with the comment "i like ice cream".
-{% endquick_challenge %}

 This is a very common operation in Rails: starting with some record, list all of its associated records (e.g. find a user and list all of their friends, find a movie and list all of the cast, etc.).
-We can use [Active Record Associations][railsguides-associations] to make this process much easier.
+We can use [ActiveRecord Associations][railsguides-associations] to make this process much easier.

 #### Using ActiveRecord associations

-Active Record provides a number of different types of associations.
+ActiveRecord provides a number of different types of associations.
 Here, we'll look at two associations that are used to establish a one-to-many relationship: [has_many](railsguides-has_many) and [belongs_to](railsguides-belongs_to).

 ##### has_many

-In our `Article` model, we can let Active Record know about the one-to-many relationship:
+In our `Article` model, we can let ActiveRecord know about the one-to-many relationship:

 ```ruby
 class Article < ActiveRecord::Base